According to the

 - tingling or itching near the lips

-Tingling on or near the lips is usually a warning sign that the cold sores of recurrent oral herpes are about to appear in one or two days.
+Tingling or warmth on or near the lips is usually a warning sign that the cold sores of recurrent oral herpes are about to appear in 1 to 2 days.

-A doctor will typically diagnose oral herpes through a physical examination of the blisters and sores on your face.
-Samples of the blister might be sent to a laboratory to test specifically for HSV-1.
+A doctor will typically diagnose oral herpes by examining the blisters and sores on your face.
+They might also send samples of the blister to a laboratory to test specifically for HSV-1.

-Recurrent herpes simplex labialis can be dangerous if the blisters or sores occur near the eye.
-The infection can lead to scarring of the cornea.
-The cornea is the clear tissue covering the eye that helps to focus images that you see.
-According to the NIH, herpes infection is the top cause of blindness in the United States (NIH, 2011).
+Recurrent herpes simplex labialis can be dangerous if the blisters or sores occur near the eyes.
+The outbreak can lead to scarring of the cornea.
+The cornea is the clear tissue covering the eye that helps focus images that you see.

 Other complications include:

-- frequent recurrence of the sores and blisters requiring constant treatment
+- frequent recurrence of the sores and blisters that requires constant treatment

-- spread of the virus to other parts of the skin
+- the virus spreading to other parts of the skin

-- widespread bodily infection, which can be serious in people who already have a weakened immune system, such as people with AIDS or HIV
+- widespread bodily infection, which can be serious in people who already have a weakened immune system, such as those with HIV

-You cannot get rid of the virus itself.
-Once infected, HSV-1 will remain in your body forever, even if you do not have recurrent episodes.
-Symptoms of a recurrent episode usually go away on their own within one to two weeks without any treatment.
+Symptoms of a recurrent episode usually go away within 1 to 2 weeks without any treatment.
 The blisters will usually scab and crust over before they disappear.

-The following tips may help prevent the infection from reactivating or spreading:
+The following tips may help prevent the condition from reactivating or spreading:

-- wash any items that may have contacted the infected sores (like towels) in boiling hot water after use
+- Wash any items that may have had contact with the contagious sores, like towels, in boiling water after use.

-- do not share food utensils or other personal items with people who are infected with oral herpes
+- Don’t share food utensils or other personal items with people who have oral herpes.

-- do not share cold sore creams with anyone else
+- Don’t share cold sore creams with anyone.

-- do not kiss or participate in oral sex with someone who has cold sores
+- Don’t kiss or participate in oral sex with someone who has a cold sore.

-- do not touch the blisters or sores to keep from spreading the virus to other parts of the body.
+- To keep the virus from spreading to other parts of the body, don’t touch the blisters or sores.
 If you do, wash your hands with soap and water immediately.

-Symptoms usually go away within one to two weeks.
-However, the recurrent cold sore episodes can return frequently.
-The rate and severity of the sores usually diminish as people get older.
+Symptoms usually go away within 1 to 2 weeks.
+However, cold sores can frequently return.
+The rate and severity of the sores usually diminish as you get older.

-Infections near the eye or in immune-compromised individuals can be serious.
-You should see your doctor if a blister appears close to the eye.
+Outbreaks near the eye or in immune-compromised individuals can be serious.
+See your doctor in these cases.